 Every year, the Let Freedom Ring!
 Initiative honors Dr. Martin Luther King’s legacy of captivating hearts and ears through an evening of spoken word, poetry and music.
 We hope that through this evening of reflection and artistic expression we can stir imaginations for change and hope for the future and experience an evening of beloved community.
 This event typically happens the Saturday after the President’s Day holiday in February, at the end of CSJ’s Social Justice Week.

-CSJ hosts an event the Tuesday after President’s Weekend in February on Race and Higher Education as part of the University’s Let Freedom Ring!
-Initiative celebrating the life and legacy of Dr. Martin Luther King, Jr. Past speakers have included colleagues from the University of San Franciso Office of Diversity Outreach and Community Engagement (on transformative allyship); Dr. Benjamin Reese, former Vice President of the Office of Institutional Equity and Duke University and Duke University Health system, and Lauren Reese (C’12); McCourt School of Public Policy LaFarge SJ Professor Harry Holzer and co-author Sandy Baum on their book, Making College Work: Pathways to Success for Disadvantaged Students; and a panel conversation of Georgetown’s team of campus senior leaders for diversity, equity, and inclusion.
-In 2020, University of San Francisco Law Professor Rhonda Magee will speak on her book, The Inner Work of Racial Justice.
+Together with campus partners, CSJ hosts an event the Tuesday after President’s Weekend in February on Race and Higher Education as part of the University’s Let Freedom Ring!
+Initiative celebrating the life and legacy of Dr. Martin Luther King, Jr. Past speakers have included colleagues from the University of San Francisco Office of Diversity Outreach and Community Engagement; Dr. Benjamin Reese, former Vice President of the Office of Institutional Equity and Duke University and Duke University Health system, and Lauren Reese (C’12); McCourt School of Public Policy LaFarge SJ Professor Harry Holzer and co-author Sandy Baum on their book, Making College Work: Pathways to Success for Disadvantaged Students; a panel conversation of Georgetown’s team of campus senior leaders for diversity, equity, and inclusion; and University of San Francisco Law Professor Rhonda Magee who spoke on her book, The Inner Work of Racial Justice.

 The Social Justice Send-Off is an annual commencement event that celebrates graduating seniors who have engaged in social justice and public service work during their time at Georgetown and recognizes students who plan to pursue social justice and public service after graduation.
 The event is collaboratively planned with several campus units and is held at 10am on the Friday morning of Commencement Weekend in the ICC Auditorium, followed by a reception at the Center for Social Justice in 130 Poulton Hall.